-Our relief fund continues to support Ukrainians.
+Our relief project continues to support Ukrainians.
 Here is the story of how we helped four boarding houses for the elderly in the Kyiv region.

-The EXMO Save Ukraine Relief Fund is continuing to provide humanitarian aid to Ukrainians.
+The EXMO Save Ukraine relief project is continuing to provide humanitarian aid to Ukrainians.
 In addition to helping our medical professionals and firefighters, we are also taking care of and supporting the ‘Lyubov’ nursing homes, where 103 elderly people aged above 55, currently live.

 Elderly people found themselves in a very difficult situation during the war since many are unable to take care of themselves and are in dire need of daily professional care, assistance and medicines.